 Scanning

 The actual scanning process involves converting the physical document into a digital image.
-Different types of scanners are used depending on the material and its condition.
-The resolution and color depth are adjusted to capture the highest quality image possible.
+Different scanners may be used depending on the format and condition of the materials.
+Settings such as resolution and color depth are adjusted to capture as much detail as possible without altering the original appearance.

 Quality Control